VYD3N/lsdgb-game/README.md

 A psychedelic arcade browser game inspired by classic shooters and trippy vibes.

 ## Play Online
-You can play the game by opening `index.html` in your browser.
+You can play the game by opening `index.html` in your browser on desktop, mobile, or tablet devices.

 ## Game Description
 - **LSDGB** ("LSD Gummy Bear") is a fast-paced, colorful shooter where you play as a groovy gummy bear fighting off conformity!